mattermost-community/mattermost-app-zendesk/README.md

       - Add API Token

 - `npm start` - start the node server
+- `npm run build` - builds the dist dir.
+(TODO: can this be automated?
+Fails if this is not run before `npm start`)
 - `npm run build:watch` (in separate shell) - watch for changing files and report typescript errors

 **Current Branches Needed**